leenathomas01/AnthropicStrainCaseStudy/README.md

 Screenshots of these instances are available in the attached whitepaper (Appendix A) and my GitHub repository: [Observing-System-and-Persona-Phenomena-Across-Large-Language-Models](https://github.com/leenathomas01/Observing-System-and-Persona-Phenomena-Across-Large-Language-Models).

 #### The Meta-Triggered Stall
 Building on the above, I initiated a new thread with Claude Sonnet 4 to review the documented whitepaper on system bleed.
 The task was intended as a neutral analysis request and that came about organically during a typical convo-pattern with sonnet 4.
-The whitepaper attachment (Appendix A) included textual descriptions of the leaks plus embedded screenshots of the Sonnet 3.7 incidents (e.g., the <election_info> and <automated_reminder> visuals).
+The whitepaper attachment (Appendix A) included textual descriptions of the leaks plus embedded screenshots of the Sonnet 3.7 incidents (e.g., the <REDACTED> and <REDACTED> visuals).

 Despite explicit activation of multi-layer "sandbox mode" for added safety (escalating to "FORTRESS LOCKED" and levels 1–3+), the model encountered a processing stall midway through the parse.
 The response truncated abruptly twice—even after retries—halting at the point of describing "2.
 Core behavioral instructions (<automated...," suggesting a recursive loop triggered by self-referential exposure.